ArtRabs/roadmap-notes/internet_basics.md

                           [Internet]

   ```

+## What does the Internet Represent

+There are many routers in internet.

+LAN 1 <-> Internet <-> LAN 2

+Connecting to to internet can stand for conneccting to the another computer in anywhere in the world.

+Internet is the strucutre that connect all LANs all over the world.

+In internet there are many routers.

+LAN 1 <-> Router 1 - Router 2 - Router 3 - ... <-> LAN 2

+If there are millions of LANs in the world, then it is obvious to use many routers as well.

+If there is no switch, how to LAN?

+If there is no router, how to connect to internet?

+Home router, it consist both switch and router capabilities.

+But only use home router if you have few devices, enough for usual home.

+If there is only one router to connect, let us say a giant router of some sort, then cool.

+But what if, it broke?

+All to lot and single point of failure.

+If that router failed, everybody fails connecting to internet.

+So just use many routers.

+Remember how to connect to router normally?

+PC 1 -> Switch -> Router -> Internet

+Switch to router uses cable but router to internet does not

+Imagine again the there is only one big router, then all cables all over the world is connected to that big router just to connect to internet.

+Disadvantages were overloading, world wide long cables, single point of failure.

+But who knows, somebody might use that kind of router and solved those disadvantages, or perhaps use that disadvantages as a exclusitivity.

+Even pirates found and sold cables that very long, I mean there is nothing to stop them.

+Another reason why use many routers instead.

+Also there are country wide cables, at least not world wide, distributed to whole world.
+(The stuff pirates sold off)

+They all use fiber optics instead of copper.

+Why?

+Because it is fast and long lenght of it will perhaps not cause error in data transmission.

+How packet moves in internet

+LAN 1 -> LAN2

+Inside the LAN 1
+ PC1 -> Switch -> Router -> Internet
+ Inside the internet
+  Router 1 -> Router 2 -> Router 3 -> ...
+  Router X -> LAN 2

+Each router must have s specific table called Routing Table

+Forwarding, after a router recieve a packet

+Route Filtering, each router has a special processors

+Packet must always be sent in the fastest way

+There are many ways, many routers in internet, so the packet can be sent in many routers just to get from LAN 1 to LAN 2, but packet a special algorithm to go the fastest way.

+Also it is miliseconds happening.

+Remember that

+> The internet is a **network of networks**.

+We all have many kinds of devices like phone, tablet, computer, smart television, and so on.

+So in our home is LAN 1, our friends is LAN 2, neighbor is LAN 3, and there are many more people in this world, so there is a lot of LAN

+So every LAN connected to internet, is also the internet itself.

+Combination of all these networks.

 ### Sources
 - 📄 Article: [How does the internet work?](https://cs.fyi/guide/how-does-internet-work)
 - 🎥 Video: [How does the internet work?
 (Full Course)](https://youtu.be/zN8YNNHcaZc?si=2XY2ikhJ3JSb81GR)